gabriel-dahan/prompt-contextify/README.md

 * **Contextual Headers**: Each file is preceded by its relative path and position, helping the AI understand where the code lives within the architecture.
 * **Custom Filtering**: Support for ignoring specific folders (like `node_modules`, `.git`, or `dist`) and file types to keep the context clean and concise.
 * **LLM Optimized**: The output format is designed to be easily parsed by models like GPT-4, Claude, or Gemini.

 ---

-## Output Structure

-The generated file follows a consistent pattern to ensure maximum readability for the AI:

-1. **Project Metadata**: Project name and generation timestamp.
-2. **Directory Tree**: A visual map of the project.
-3. **File Modules**: For every file, Contextify provides:
-    * A clear separator.
-    * The full relative file path.
-    * The file content wrapped in appropriate Markdown code blocks.

----